hyperledger-archives/burrow/docs/deploy.md

 Each job in the playbook has a name.
 This name can be used in later jobs to refer to the result of a previous job (e.g. the address of a contract which was deployed).
 The jobs are executed in-order.

-Whenever an account needs to be specified, the key name in the burrow keys server can also be used.
+Whenever an account needs to be specified, the key name in the key store can also be used.

 ## Deploy